 - Chennai: From 24th September 2011.

 CTS has now been adopted throughout the country.

 Let’s Discuss the following process.

-- Cheque clearance in CTS starts with the presenting banker capturing the data of the cheque along with its image using its internal capture system.
+- Cheque clearance in CTS starts with the presenting banker capturing the cheque’s data along with its image using its internal capture system.

-- The presenting banker then sends the data along with the image of the cheque, being digitally signed and encrypted to the Clearing House to the paying bank for further process.
+- The presenting banker then sends the data along with the cheque’s image, being digitally signed and encrypted to the Clearing House to the paying bank for further process.

-- In order to carry out such interaction, the bankers make use of an interface named Clearing House Interface (CHI), by way of which the captured data and images can be transmitted.
-CHI then processes data and after taking on record the final amount of settlement, forward the images as well as data to the paying banker.
+- To carry out such interaction, the bankers make use of an interface named Clearing House Interface (CHI), by way of which the captured data and images can be transmitted.
+CHI then processes data, and after taking on record the final amount of settlement, forward the images as well as data to the paying banker.

 - This process is known as Presentation Clearing.
 Paying bankers makes use of their CHI to receive the data for the processing of payment.
-The data is then processed by Clearing House in return clearing session and the return data is communicated to presenting banker.
+Clearing House then processes the data in return clearing session, and the return data is communicated to the presenting banker.
 Once the presentation clearing and return clearing sessions are complete, the clearing of the cheque is completed.

 There are some fields that form important features of a CTS cheque.